Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 Best views and spots to photograph Storr, North of the carpark

-Once you drive past the parking and drive further towards Kilt Rock and Staffin, you get more views of the pinnacle (don't forget to look behind you!).
+Once you drive past the carpark and drive further towards Kilt Rock and Staffin, you get more views of the pinnacle (don't forget to look behind you!).
 On this side you see more of the other rock formations surrounding it.

 From the side of the road